FEniCS/web/fenics17/index.md

 Applications for travel awards are to be sent to [fenics-steering-council@googlegroups.com](mailto:fenics-steering-council@googlegroups.com).
 Please send: a short CV as a PDF attachment, and an itemised estimate of costs to attend the conference.
 We require a half page description of the specific activities that you will contribute to the FEniCS Project.
 We interpret contributions very broadly; activities could include [answering Q&amp;A threads](https://fenicsproject/qa), squashing a few bugs on the [bugtracker](https://bitbucket.org/fenics-project/dolfin/issues?status=new&amp;status=open), implementing a small new feature, or enhancing [documentation](https://fenics.readthedocs.org) and the documented [FEniCS demos](https://fenics.readthedocs.io/projects/dolfin/en/latest/demos.html).
 Other ideas are most welcome.
 Please be ambitious but also realistic with your ideas!

 ## Abstract submission (closed)
-Talk and poster abstract submission opened on 11 January 2017 and closed on 24 April 2017 via <a href="https://easychair.org/conferences/?conf=fenics17">Easychair</a>.
+Talk and poster abstract submission opened on 11 January 2017 and closed on 24 April 2017 via [EasyChair](https://easychair.org/conferences/?conf=fenics17).
 Each participant can submit one talk and/or one poster abstract for review.
 A PDF version of the abstract must be submitted using the instructions provided on Easychair.

 ## Local organising committee